BPM (Beats per Minute): Critical reception

 On the French review aggregator AlloCiné, the film has an average review score of 4.5 out of 5 based on 31 critics, making it the highest rated film of the year.
-It holds a 99% approval rating on review aggregator website Rotten Tomatoes, based on 138 reviews, with a weighted average of 8/10.
+It holds a 99% approval rating on review aggregator website Rotten Tomatoes, based on 137 reviews, with a weighted average of 7.9/10.
 The website's critical consensus reads, "Moving without resorting to melodrama, BPM offers an engrossing look at a pivotal period in history that lingers long after the closing credits roll."
-On Metacritic, the film has a score of 84 out of 100, based on 25 critics, indicating "universal acclaim".
+Metacritic has assigned the film a weighted average score of 84 out of 100 based on 26 critic reviews, indicating "universal acclaim".

 Jada Yuan, writing for Vulture.com, spoke of being moved to tears by the film, praising it as "a unique, intimate portrait of the community from the inside".
 The Toronto Stars Peter Howell observed French critics at Cannes were generally excited about it and opined it deserved a top award.
 The Hollywood Reporter critic David Rooney positively reviewed the dialogue and the youthful cast, while criticizing the pace.
 Tim Robey, writing for The Daily Telegraph, gave it three of five stars, complimenting the comedic moments and a sex scene, balancing awareness of risk, with one character being HIV positive, and sexiness.
 Vanity Fair critic Richard Lawson hailed it as a "half sober and surveying docudrama, half wrenching personal illness narrative".
 Lawson and The Hollywood Reporter critics compared the film to the play The Normal Heart by Larry Kramer.